Why Data Protection Matters: A Guide to Safeguarding Personal Information

 Data Protection Heading

-Cited from Kontan (21/09/24) “Wajib Pajak Bisa Gugat DJP Terkait Kebocoran 6 Juta Data NPWP”, recent reports have revealed a significant data breach in Indonesia’s tax system.
+Cited from Kontan (21/09/24) “Wajib Pajak Bisa Gugat DJP Terkait Kebocoran 6 Juta Data NPWP”, recent reports from Indonesia have revealed a significant data breach in the tax system.
 Taxpayer identification numbers (NPWP) from a tax office in Bekasi were leaked on the dark web, affecting millions of Indonesians.

 Data Breaches and Their Impact